Privacy policy

 Newsletter Registration

-When you subscribe to our newsletter on our website, the data entered will be stored by MailChimp.
+If you register for our newsletter on our website, the data entered will be stored by MailChimp.

 Deletion of your data